LewisGaul/py-nestedtext/README.rst

 NestedText: A Human Friendly Data Format
 ========================================

+Python implementation of the NestedText spec, version 1.3.

 **Note that this is a simplified fork of the original project <https://github.com/KenKundert/nestedtext> with authors Ken & Kale Kundert.
 Please see that project for the official language spec.**

 |